fpereiro/dale/readme.md

 ### The main function

-All six functions of dale have many common elements.
+All seven functions of dale have many common elements.
 As a result, I've factored out the common elements in the function `make` below (short for `make function`).

 `make` function receives a `what` argument (can be any of `'do'`, `'obj'`, `'fil'`, `'stop'`, `'stopNot'`).
 It will then return the corresponding dale function.

-`dale.keys` is implemented below as a special form of `dale.do`, so the function below is actually concerned with the other five functions.
+`dale.keys` and `dale.times` are wrappers around the other functions, so the function below is actually concerned with the other five functions.

 ```javascript
    var make = function (what) {